Here is advice on how to build a raised garden bed for your backyard. Raised garden beds are fairly easy to construct

 - More expensive woods, such as cedar, contain natural oils which prevent rotting and make them much more durable.
 They are more expensive to buy, but they will last many more years.

 - Choosing thicker boards can make the wood last longer.
 For example, 2-inch-thick locally sourced larch should last 10 years, even without treatment.

 You could also use concrete blocks or bricks.
-Remember that concrete will increase the pH in soil over time.
+Remember that concrete will increase the soil pH over time.

 Some people use railroad ties; however, we would advise against this.
 Though the very old ones may be fine, newer ties use creosote-treated timber, which is toxic.

 - Consider a location that’s level and has the right amount of sunlight.

 - In terms of bed size, 4 feet is a common width.
 Lumber is often cut in 4-foot increments, and you also want to be able to access the garden without stepping into the bed.

 - Length isn’t as important.
 Plots are often 4 feet wide by 8 feet long or 4 feet wide by 12 feet long.